Formation

 1892

-- The Club is founded with both male and female members.
+- The Club was founded with both male and female members, reflecting a progressive approach for the time.

-- Queen Victoria is on the throne and William Gladstone in his fourth term as prime minister.
+- Queen Victoria was on the throne, and William Gladstone was serving his fourth term as Prime Minister.

-- Little did that group of enthusiasts meeting in a pub in Richmond realise how their creation would grow.
+- Little did that group of enthusiasts, gathered in a pub in Richmond, realise the scale and significance their creation would ultimately achieve.

 1899

-- JH Taylor leaves Royal Wimbledon to become professional at Mid-Surrey.
+- J.H.
+Taylor left Royal Wimbledon to take up the position of professional at Mid-Surrey.

-- It was his idea to build the humps and hollows to add character to the flat terrain.
+- It was his idea to introduce the humps and hollows that added character and variety to the otherwise flat terrain.

-- The old Outer Course now bears his name.
+- In recognition of his lasting influence on the course, the old Outer Course now bears his name.

 1926

-- The club gains royal status by command of King George V.
+- The club was granted royal status by command of King George V.

 1936

-- She was killed in a wartime flying accident but was later honoured by the club by naming the old Inner Course in her memory.
+- Tragically, she was killed in a wartime flying accident.
+In recognition of her achievements and legacy, the club later honoured her by naming the old Inner Course after her.

 1937

-- A new, colonial style clubhouse is built, bringing men and women golfers into the same building for the first time.
+- A new clubhouse, designed in a colonial style, was constructed, bringing both men and women golfers together under the same roof for the first time in the club’s history.

 1947